ecoreng/flexible-route-loader/README.md

 - Add tests for middleware

 ## Examples ##
-Be sure to check out the example:
+Be sure to check out the examples:

 - Read a full example using a Json File @ ``example\json-example\index.php``;
 - Read a full example using a Yaml File @ ``example\yaml-example\index.php``;